GordonMatthewson/EPrimeLabJack/README.md

 # EPrimeLabJack
-This is an E-Prime 2.0 Package file that allows E-Prime to send digital output signals from the Labjack U3 (labjack.com/u3).
+This is an E-Prime 2.0 function that allows E-Prime to send digital output signals from the Labjack U3 (labjack.com/u3).
 This project was designed to allow the Labjack to replace a parallel port trigger system, as many modern desktops no longer support parallel ports.
 Included is the E-Prime function TriggerLJ() that takes one or two decimal numbers, converts them into binary, and triggers FIO0-FIO7 (and EIO0-EIO7 on the CB15 if connected) with either a digital HIGH or LOW signal, depending on whether the digit is a 1 or a 0.
 For example, TriggerLJ(49) would take the number 49, convert it to 00110001, output a HIGH signal on channels FIO2, FIO3, and FIO7, and a LOW signal on all the other channels.

-This package requires the LabJack UD Windows driver, which is available here: http://labjack.com/support/software.
+This function requires the LabJack UD Windows driver, which is available here: http://labjack.com/support/software.

 The constants are taken from the UD module for Visual Basic (http://labjack.com/support/ud/examples/visual-basic): unnecessary functions have been stripped out for simplicity, but this would be where to look if you want to add functions to use the Labjack in E-Prime for something other than sending triggers (i.e. receiving them).